 With Misha Alekhnovich, Mark Braverman, Adam Klivans, and Toni Pitassi.

-FOCS 2004; JCSS 74(1), 2008 (by invitation)
+FOCS 2004; JCSS 74(1), 2008 (Special issue on Learning Theory)

-Ph.D. thesis.
-Efficiency and Computational Limitations of Learning Algorithms.
+Ph.D. thesis: Efficiency and Computational Limitations of Learning Algorithms.
 Harvard University.
 January 2007

 A bit more about me